Dispersal density estimation across scales: Main results

 \subsubsection{The correlation structure of $(M,N)$}

-The starting point of our estimation approach lies in the analysis of the correlation structure between $M$ and $N$, that builds upon the approach by \citet{goldenshluger2016}.
-In our study, the fact that the parent data $\mathcal X$ are distributed on a bounded interval has a considerable impact on the correlation structure.
+Our starting point is the analysis of the correlation between $M$ and $N$, inspired by the approach developed in \citet{goldenshluger2016}.
+Yet, in our study, the fact that the parent data $\mathcal X$ are distributed on a bounded interval has a considerable impact on the correlation structure of $(M,N)$.